-The music is written, recorded, mixed, and mastered in most cases, in-house! (aka.
-Studio 69).
-And is released one song per month through the patreon inner circle then an EP every few months publicly with a "name YOUR price" approach.
+The music is self produced, recorded, mixed, and mastered in-house (aka.
+Studio 69) by Mike and Rude!
+It's released one song per month through the patreon inner circle then an EP every few months publicly with a "name YOUR price" approach.

 With eclectic musical tastes and a strong rock foundation in both Mike and Rude, you never know what to expect, other than it is different every time!
 However, do look for, haunting melodies, well-grooved rhythms, and delicious guitar phrasing.